Corylophidae

-Corylophidae is a family of minute hooded beetles, sometimes called minute fungus beetles, in the superfamily Coccinelloidea.
+Corylophidae is a family of very small beetles — commonly referred to as minute hooded beetles (so called because the pronotum of most family members often covers the head) or less commonly as minute fungus beetles — in the superfamily Coccinelloidea.
 There are about 18 genera and at least 120 described species in Corylophidae.
 They feed on microfungi such as molds, and are often found associated with bark, as well as in leaf litter and other decaying vegetation.
 In older literature, the family name was often given as Orthoperidae.